-Moscow tries to counter western interests
+Moscow tries to counter western interests wherever it can

 We made this telephone appointment to discuss the security situation in West Africa, but in view of Russia’s invasion of Ukraine, I’d like to start with something else.
 A nuclear-armed former superpower is attacking a sovereign neighbour without any pretence of acting in pursuit of the public good or respecting the multilateral order.
 I am surprised that some are now criticising global media of being Eurocentric because they pay so much attention to this war.
-Do you as an African intellectual not think that this attention is merited?
+Do you, as an African intellectual, not think that this attention is merited?

 Yes, I certainly think that this war deserves global attention.
 However, it is striking that international media never expressed this kind of anger and outrage when western-led military interventions attacked sovereign nations.
 Coverage of the wars in Kosovo, Afghanistan, Iraq and Libya was far more understanding of what western governments were doing.
 It is noteworthy, moreover, that some western reporters have indeed made racist comments, for example when they emphasised that Ukrainian refugees look European and are Christians.

 Yes, I agree, those statements are unacceptable.
 As for the wars you just mentioned, I would however argue that the context was quite different.
 The wars were controversial, but in each and every case, a broad international coalition opted to fight.
 There was also some kind of mandate from the UN Security Council, though it was sometimes given retroactively, and US President George W. Bush’s claim to be enforcing a UN mandate with his invasion of Iraq was dubious from the start.
 This time, however, the aggressor is acting in a sense of nationalistic self-empowerment and there is no chance at all of Russia ever getting a UN mandate.